 THORNYCROFT remained under family ownership until becoming part of AEC / ACV Truck and Bus, then in 1962 becoming part of British Leyland where THORNYCROFT became the marine engineering division of the group.

-Today, THORNYCROFT enjoys a worldwide reputation as a leading supplier of quality marine diesel engines which are individually marinised in the UK on an ISO 9001 assembly line to ensure the highest quality.
-All engines are individually run and dynomometer tested before being signed off and packaged for delivery to guarantee the very best in performance.
+THORNYCROFT enjoys a worldwide reputation as a leading supplier of quality marine diesel engines and generators which are individually marinised in the UK to ensure the highest quality and guarantee the very best in performance.